georgefridrich/Node-Red-Docker/docker-custom/README.md

-# Build your own Docker image
+# Build your own Node Red Docker image with custom packages

 The docker-custom directory contains files you need to build your own images.